RiturajKumar-cyber/RiturajKumar-cyber/README.md

-- 👋 Hi, I’m @RiturajKumar-cyber
+- 👋 Hi, I’m @Rituraj Kumar
-- 👀 I’m interested in vyber security
+- 👀 I’m interested in cyber security
-- 🌱 I’m currently pursuing b.tech CSE from lovely professional University
+- 🌱 I’m currently pursuing b.tech CSE from lovely professional University Punjab.

- -📫 you may contact me on my email rituraj847308@gmail.com
+ -📫 you may contact me on my email rituraj847308@gmail.com .

 <!---
 RiturajKumar-cyber/RiturajKumar-cyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.